cjriches/simulatron/simulatron/docs/instruction-set.md

 `LSHIFT register num_bits`: Shift the given register left by the given number of bits.

-`RSHIFTL register num_bits`: Logical/Unsigned shift the given register right by the given number of bits; left-most bits will be filled with zeroes.
+`SRSHIFT register num_bits`: Signed/Arithmetic shift the given register right by the given number of bits; left-most bits will be filled with the sign bit.

-`RSHIFTA register num_bits`: Arithmetic/Signed shift the given register right by the given number of bits; left-most bits will be filled with the sign bit.
+`URSHIFT register num_bits`: Unsigned/Logical shift the given register right by the given number of bits; left-most bits will be filled with zeroes.

+Shifting by more than the width of the register will fill it with 1s or 0s as appropriate to the type of shift.

 `LROT register num_bits`: Rotate the given register left by the given number of bits.